 As mentioned above, many mental health conditions have symptoms that mirror those of RSD.
 It's possible that you might not have RSD at all and that you could be dealing with another issue.
 If the signs above seem to relate to your situation, then you still might not be able to be sure that RSD is what you're dealing with.
 Remember that RSD is something that people who suffer from ADHD deal with, so you'll also be diagnosed with that if RSD is truly the problem.

 Several treatments have been known to help RSD.
 Two specific types of medicine can make a difference and help you to manage RSD symptoms.
-Many patients are prescribed Guanfacine and clonidine lower their blood pressure.
+Many patients are prescribed Guanfacine and clonidine to lower their blood pressure.
 This also helps to manage RSD symptoms.

 What types of treatments will be right for you will depend on your doctor's recommendations.
 Understand that managing your stress levels will also be very important.
 People have more problems with emotional issues when they're dealing with high levels of stress.
 For this reason, you need to take extra care to ensure that you're eating right and taking care of yourself.
-An increased amount of attention being paid to your self-care routines might make a big difference in your life.
+An increased amount of attention paid to your self-care routines might make a big difference in your life.

 You could try to start meditating as a healthy way to manage your stress levels.
 This might help you to avoid having negative thoughts that can lead to emotional outbursts, too.
 It's also important to do simple things such as eat right and try to get enough sleep.
-Try to get some exercise when you can as well since you're going to have an easier time resting when your body is tired out.
+Try to get some exercise when you can, since you're going to have an easier time resting when your body is tired out.
 These suggestions might seem like common sense to some people, but they really can make a difference in your life when you're dealing with RSD.

 Managing a relationship successfully when you have RSD might be more difficult than usual.
 This doesn't mean that you can't be happy with your partner.
 It's just going to take some effort to overcome your feelings and remain comfortable in the relationship.
 Trying to be open with your partner about your feelings will be helpful.
-If your partner can understand what is going on, then they should be able to help set your mind at ease when you're going through a difficult time.
+If your partner can understand what is going on, they should help set your mind at ease when you're going through a difficult time.

 Therapists can also work with you and your partner together.
 You can learn the best communication techniques to empower your relationship.
-They can also address any concerns that you might have to keep your relationship going in the right direction.
+They can also address any concerns you might have to keep your relationship going in the right direction.
 Having a therapist to talk to can make a big difference for people who have RSD issues.
 You shouldn't hesitate to reach out if you want to make sure that your relationship stays strong.

-Online Therapy is Available
+Online Therapy Is Available

 You should also know that online therapy is an option for you.
 If you want to get therapy as a couple but don't have the time to attend traditional therapy, then the online options are going to work out fantastically.
-Online couples counseling is available, and this can help you to overcome issues that are holding you back.
+Online couples counseling is available, which can help you overcome issues that are holding you back.
 The best part of online therapy is that it is designed to be as convenient as possible.

 When you can rely on online therapists, it makes it easy to feel secure.
 You'll be able to reach out at any time, and you'll never have to worry about things such as regular office hours.
 If you need assistance, then you'll be able to make contact right away.
 It's a discreet form of therapy, and you'll be matched with licensed therapists who care about helping you.
-Sign up for online therapy today if you'd like to get some help with RSD issues and to manage your relationship successfully.
+Sign up for online therapy today if you'd like to get some help with RSD issues and manage your relationship successfully.